-Dr. Viner has been Board Certified in Psychiatry and Forensic Psychiatry and is a Distinguished Life Fellow of the American Psychiatric Association.
-He is the recipient of the Illinois Psychiatric Society 2016 Award for Excellence & Innovation in Clinical Services.
+Dr. Viner is the recipient of the Illinois Psychiatric Society 2015 award for Excellence and Innovation in Patient Services.

-Dr. Viner is parent to six sons and daughters ages 25-39.
+Dr. Viner is parent to six emerging adult and young adult sons (2) and daughters (4).

 Dr. Laura Viner is a Clinical Psychologist and tenured Associate Professor of Psychiatry and Behavioral Sciences at Northwestern University Medical School.
 For over 30 years, Dr. Viner has done clinical research, teaching of Psychology and Psychiatry students, and assessment and clinical treatment of individuals, families and groups with adults, adolescents, and children.
 She has published over 50 scholarly articles in scientific journals and books, including her recent popular psychology book on psychoneuroimmunology, The Joy Formula for Health and Beauty.
 Dr. Viner also gives scientific presentations to professional audiences around the country.